lens-protocol/momoka/README.md

 ### Running standalone

-If you wish to just run it on its own you can just run:
+If you wish to just run it on its own, you can just run:

 ```bash
 $ npm i